wayneagl/agilelab-php-technical-test/README.md

 How you get server variable in PHP?

 ### 3.5 Test Unit / Unit Testing
-What is Test Unit? and How do you think of it?
+What is Unit testing and how would you do it?
+What’s your opinion of unit testing?

 ## 4. Bug Fixing